-If you have gone this far to search “Chapter 7 bankruptcy attorney ” things aren’t going well for you.
-In spite of the economy having gotten better for some people, it has not gotten better for everyone .
+If you have gone this far to search “Chapter 7 bankruptcy attorney “ things aren’t going well for you.
+In spite of the economy that has gotten better for some people, it has not gotten better for everyone.
 The people I see are in real financial difficulties.
 The other thing is, they feel really bad about having to come to see me.

 Why do most Chapter 13 bankruptcies fail?

-Filing Chapter 13 bankruptcy is like being on a diet , except that diet lasts three to five years.
-Most people, myself included don’t do well with long-term diets .
+Filing Chapter 13 bankruptcy is like being on a diet, except that diet lasts three to five years.
+Most people, myself included don’t do well with long-term diets.
 We fall off the wagon.
 Something happens and we make a wrong turn.
 The same is true with a chapter 13 bankruptcy: our financial situation changes and we find it very difficult to stay on a financial plan that is fairly restrictive.
 As I said before, the people who see me are in serious financial trouble.
-Bankruptcy is not what they wanted, but sometimes the best thing to do is treat the financial problem like a cancer and cut it out.
+Bankruptcy is not what they wanted, but sometimes the best thing to do is treat the financial problem like cancer and cut it out.